Felleria/Random-joke-generator/README.md

 # Joke Generator App

 Welcome to the Joke Generator App!
 This simple application is designed to bring a smile to your face by generating random jokes for your entertainment.
-Whether you're feeling down or just need a good laugh, this app has got you covered.Welcome to the Joke Generator App!
-This simple application is designed to bring a smile to your face by generating random jokes for your entertainment.
-Whether you're feeling down or just need a good laugh, this app has got you covered
+Whether you're feeling down or just need a good laugh, this app has got you covered.

 ## Getting started
 To use the Joke Generator App, follow these simple steps: